Sustainability-driven innovation

 Each company chooses to pursue different goals and decides to invest in the type of innovation that best represents its own vision and mission.

-Let's take a look at -driven innovation for instance.
+Let's take a look at design-driven innovation for instance.
 The aim of this strategy is to create a new radical vision by focusing on discovering the future needs of consumers and generating new meanings in a market where technology seems to be the only possible source of innovation.

 Another type of innovation is thoroughly explained by recent research carried out by Deloitte from which one can infer that a company's probability of becoming innovative significantly increases if it focuses on sustainability.